 A long-standing, well-established institution, with around 70,500 students and around 3,700 academic and administrative staff: a reliable partner for international teaching and research programmes.

 One of Italy’s oldest, largest, and most prestigious universities: many famous alumni in its 600 years of existence.

 A modern approach, renovated infrastructure, innovative courses and research programmes: a forward-looking institution.

 A great range of undergraduate and postgraduate degree courses, as well as Italian language tuition for foreigners: many options, enabling students to find their future path.

 High quality PhD courses, funded projects, fellowships in a wide range of subject areas: carrying out research and transferring knowledge to the community.

 Over 500 international partner universities worldwide, 34 bi-national degree courses, PhD programmes with other countries: a European and international campus.

 Libraries, archives, museums, eating places, sport facilities: an urban campus in the heart of a city of art, culture and leisure.

-University halls of residence for students and private accommodation for academic staff, in Torino and surrounding areas.
+University halls of residence for students and private accommodation for academic staff, in Turin and surrounding areas.